hirosystems/docs/docs/tutorials/clarity-billboard.md

 title: Billboard
 ---

 This tutorial demonstrates how to transfer STX tokens and handle errors in Clarity by building a simple on-chain message store.
 Additionally, this tutorial provides a simple overview of testing a smart contract.
-This tutorial builds on concepts introduced in the [counter tutorial][], and uses [Clarinet][] to develop and test the smart contract.
+This tutorial builds on concepts introduced in the [counter tutorial](https://docs.hiro.so/tutorials/clarity-counter), and uses [Clarinet](https://www.hiro.so/clarinet) to develop and test the smart contract.

 In this tutorial you will: